 The strategic 3 C’s of Marketing is a strategic triangle when integrated, a sustainable competitive advantage can be achieved.
 Customers have different wants and needs.
-The company find out these wants and offer products and services.
-To fulfill their customer wants and needs the company offers low cost and differentiated products from their competitors.
+The company finds out these wants and offer products and services.
+To fulfill customer wants and needs, the company offers low cost and differentiated products from its competitors.
 Similarly, competitors also try to offer a differentiated product to have a competitive advantage.

 This concept of marketing strategy focuses on the dynamic and interrelated relationship of 3 Cs Here I will explain these 3 variables with examples.